minicomp/ed/documentation.md

 $ bundle install
 ~~~

 If you don't get any errors, Ed should work at this point.
-To see if Ed is working properly we will take advantage of Jekyll's built-in server.
+To see if Ed is working properly, we will take advantage of Jekyll's built-in server.
 You can build the first version of your site and run the jekyll server at the same time:

 ~~~ bash
 $ bundle exec jekyll serve